AleksanderTidemann/SpreadGen/README.md

 | 7098 - privat bruk av elektronisk kommunikasjon          |
 | 7080 - Bilkostnader.
 Bruk av bil i næring                |

-## Drag & Drop
+## 2 Drag & Drop

-2. Import folder into app

-3. Click "eksporter". .csv format in source folder.
+After your´re done labeling your files, you can now drag and drop the entire folder onto the apps UI.
+By clicking "Eksporter" your spreadsheets are generated as .csv format files in your source folder.
+From here, you can import the files in any spreadsheet program of your liking (excel, google sheets etc.).

 insert gif

-* App is in norwegian, but the income and expense category codes are the same.